-Blaze Cucksey, a first-time General Synod delegate from All Saints Huntsville and the Muskoka Deanery, reflects on the peace of receiving communion, the value of youth perspectives, and the need for more inclusive language in worship.
+Blaze Cucksey, a first-time General Synod delegate from St. Brice’s North Bay from the Temiskaming Deanery, reflects on the peace of receiving communion, the value of youth perspectives, and the need for more inclusive language in worship.
 His experience is inspiring a renewed commitment to creative discipleship and greater belonging within the Church—both nationally and at home in Algoma.

 First-time General Synod delegate Alicia Sandham reflects on a powerful week of worship, conversation, and connection.
 From Bishop Michael Curry’s electrifying sermon at St. Paul’s Cathedral to one-on-one time with the nominees for Primate, Alicia shares highlights that include humour, hope, and the surprising diversity of the Church across Canada.